day8/re-frame/README.md

 Generally, when the user manipulates the GUI, the state of the application changes.
 In our case, that means the `app-db` will change.
 After all, it **is** the state.
 And the DOM presented to the user is a function of that state.
-So that's the cycle.
-GUI events cause `app-db` change, which then causes a rerender, and the users sees something different.
+So that tends to be the cycle.
+GUI events cause `app-db` changes, which then causes a rerender, and the users sees something different.

 So handlers, which look after events, are the part of the system which does `app-db` mutation.
 You could almost imagine them as a "stored procedure" in a